mighty-gerbils/gerbil-persist/persist.md

 Manual Persistence is unmodular for the very same reasons, in reverse:
   - You cannot reason locally about transactions;
-    you cannot compose smaller transactions into larger transactions;
+    you cannot compose smaller transactions into larger transactions or decompose larger ones into smaller ones;
     there is no good causal model within or across transactions;
     the entire transaction model is flat and unmodular.
   - Transactions are not modular because every function needs to know whether